 We plan to deepen our presence locally, by expanding to additional school districts in the DC area.
 We will also continue to support clubs on the national level.
-Finally, we will begin to deepen our evaluation of school-wide culture change and mental health outcomes for the broader student population at schools with OMM clubs.
+Finally, we will expand our evaluation to include assessment of school-wide culture change and mental health outcomes for the broader student population of schools with OMM clubs.